Health Worker Program

 The Health Worker Program is a peer health education program dedicated to promoting healthy personal and residential community practices, including self-care, risk management, and use of UHS health care services.
 Health Workers work individually and as part of a team, and typically serve for 1-2 years in their residential or academic community.

-Please review the Health Worker Role and Responsibilities description and the recruitment flyer for more information.
+Please review the description of the Health Worker's Role and Responsibilities for more information.

-Applications for our 2024-25 open positions are now open!
-Applications will be evaluated and accepted on a rolling basis until all positions are filled.
-The application deadline will be on April 5, 2024 at 11:59 PM.
+• Applications will be accepted on a rolling basis until all open positions are filled.

 What are Health Workers?